jermylucas/wasatchmaids-11ty/src/root/cleaning-service-areas/ogden.md

 ### Our Promise

 Wasatch Maids offers Ogden residents premium cleaning services.
 We are <span class="key">completely committed</span> to our work and delivery top quality cleaning to you.
 All our house cleaners and cleaning crews are background checked, certified maids, and have many years of experience cleaning all areas of your home, office, and all conditions, shapes, and sizes.
-They care about providing customers with the <span class="key blue">five-star service</span> that Wasatch Maids is known for.
+We care about providing customers with the <span class="key blue">five-star service</span> that Wasatch Maids is known for.

 For house cleaning, there is no initial on-site estimate needed.
 You can securely book online in minutes.
-Just head over to our user-friendly online booking system, enter your Ogden zip code, the requested date and time, the total size of the home (then excluding anything not needed) and we'll provide you with a flat rate.
+Just head over to our user-friendly <a href="book-now" class="key blue">online booking system</a>, enter your Ogden zip code, the requested date and time, the total size of the home (then excluding anything not needed) and we'll provide you with a flat rate.
 You can schedule a one-time, weekly, bi-weekly, or monthly cleaning service to meet all your needs.
 Repeat scheduled services come at a discount.

 For office cleaning, post-construction cleaning, or short-term rental cleaning like AirBnb / Vrbo, please reach out to us with our <a href="/contact.html" class="key blue">contact form</a>.